hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 New art technologies don't exist in a vacuum—they inherit the sociopolitical issues around them.
 Hip-hop came from dual turntables and faders, deployed in funk party culture in poor New York neighborhoods.
 When hip-hop blew up in the 1980s, the backlash said "hip-hop isn't really music" or "it's degenerate."
 While this was in part about aesthetics (when "it's not music" means "it doesn't sound like the music I grew up with"), it was mostly racism.

-"AI" art suffers from many ethical issues, which I am deeply ambivalent about, because I'm enthusiastic about the potential of new artistic tools, but concerned about the harms.
+"AI" art suffers from many ethical issues, which I am deeply ambivalent about, because I'm enthusiastic about the potential of new artistic tools, but concerned about the harms to today's artists.

 |I argue these issues are not really about art. **The ethical issues of "AI" art are instances of the ethical issues of "AI."**|